 If you’re staying in Mid-City or just exploring the area, look no further than The Station for the perfect nearby coffee shop.
-The quaint building takes New Orleans architecture and puts a modern twist on it, and has plenty of spacious tables to sit and enjoy a coffee or get some work done.
-Breakfast foods, sweets, and savory snacks abound, along with French press coffee and other delicious blends.
+The quaint building takes New Orleans architecture and puts a modern twist on it and has plenty of spacious tables to sit and enjoy a coffee or get some work done.
+Breakfast foods, sweets and savory snacks abound along with French press coffee and other delicious blends.

 Spitfire Coffee was one of the first specialty coffee shops to open in New Orleans in 2013, and the quality of its coffee has only improved over the years.
 Spitfire carries incredible coffees from across the country, and currently serves espresso, cold brew, and V-60 pour-overs.
-The shop also offers delicious latté flavors, such as their “Las Tres Flores,” a latté with lavender milk, orange blossom syrup, and rose petals.
+The shop also offers delicious latté flavors, such as their “Las Tres Flores,” a latté with lavender milk, orange blossom syrup and rose petals.

-Tremé Coffeehouse is a lovely, family-owned coffee shop in one of the most historic neighborhoods in the U.S. Here you can enjoy local coffee from Orleans Coffee Exchange along with light bites in a relaxing atmosphere perfect for conversation and relaxation.
+Tremé Coffee House is a lovely, family-owned coffee shop in one of the most historic neighborhoods in the U.S. Here you can enjoy local coffee from Orleans Coffee Exchange along with light bites in a relaxing atmosphere perfect for conversation and relaxation.
 You’ll know you’ve arrived at Tremé Coffee House when you see the charming reddish orange building with bright blue shutters.

-Espressos, cold brews, and drip coffees are readily available at this Marigny coffee house, but Orange Couch is a local favorite because of its frozen treat offerings.
-Ice pops, mochi, and gelato are all sourced from other New Orleans shops.
-Grab a seat on the iconic orange couch inside, or under an umbrella at an outdoor table to enjoy the Marigny’s scenery.
+Espressos, cold brews and drip coffees are readily available at this Marigny coffee house, but Orange Couch is a local favorite because of its frozen treat offerings.
+Ice pops, mochi and gelato are all sourced from other New Orleans shops.
+Grab a seat on the iconic orange couch inside or under an umbrella at an outdoor table to enjoy the Marigny’s scenery.

 Coffee, cake, breakfast, lunch - this coffee shop can satisfy any food craving and has amazing coffee to accompany it.
-The female-run business is housed in a bright red house on Dauphine Street, right in the heart of the Bywater.
-It’s a perfect spot to meet someone for a cup of joe and breakfast pastry, or just to grab a coffee to-go and stroll towards the picturesque Crescent Park.
+The woman-owned business is housed in a bright red house on Dauphine Street, right in the heart of the Bywater.
+It’s a perfect spot to meet someone for a cup of joe and breakfast pastry, or just to grab a coffee to-go and stroll towards picturesque Crescent Park.